Should ‘Cheat Meals’ Be Part Of a Healthy Lifestyle?

 How do cheat meals work?

 For some people, particularly those who have just started a new eating plan, it can be difficult to adjust to a healthier diet.
-I’ve found that having a cheat meal once a week has helped many of my clients to progress, they can have something small to satisfy cravings without feeling as though they are undoing all their hard work.
+I’ve found that having a cheat meal once a week has helped many of my clients to progress, they can have something small to satisfy their food cravings without feeling as though they are undoing all their hard work.

 Cheat meals and a healthy lifestyle

 I’m a big believer that cheat meals aren’t essential for everyone.
 It’s about finding what works for you.
 If you’re having trouble adjusting to a healthier diet or dealing with cravings, then a cheat meal might help you by reducing stress and allowing for a little bit of flexibility.
+That said, there is a difference between relaxing your rules around food and stress eating.
+Trust yourself to know what's healthy for you.

 Love, Kayla xx